PaulBratslavsky/epic-next-course-blog/05-lesson/README.md

 }
 ```

-We have created actions before, so not much new here except with one small addition, notice that we can access to `userId` which we are getting as one of the arguments.
+We have created actions before, so there is not much new here except one small addition.
+Notice that we can access `userId,` which we are getting as one of the arguments.

-Let's implement this action in our `ProfileForm` and see how we are passing the `userId` to our action.
+Let's implement this action in our `ProfileForm` and see how we pass the `userId` to our action.

-Navigate back to your `ProfileForm.tsx` file and make the following changes.
+Navigate to your `ProfileForm.tsx` file and make the following changes.

 First, let's import our action with the following.